-MWW recognise the risks of modern slavery and have put in place a number of policies that relate to slavery and human trafficking across the business.
-The policies and procedures are based on the recognised standards of the ETI Base Code, the UN Guiding Principles on Human Rights and the UK Modern Slavery act.
+MWW is committed to upholding the highest standards of ethical conduct and integrity in all aspects of its operations.
+As part of this commitment, we have implemented robust policies to prevent and combat modern slavery and human trafficking within our operations and supply chains.
+The policies and procedures are based on the recognised standards of the ETI base code, the UN guiding principles on Human Rights and the UK Modern Slavery Act.

-These policies and procedures are regularly reviewed and amended to ensure we continually move forward in our goals.
+These Policies and procedures are regularly reviewed and amended to ensure we continually move forward in our goals.
 These include our: